TandaHQ/work-samples/README.md

-> **Want to work at Tanda?
+> **Want to work at Tanda / Workforce.com?
 Do one of these challenges and email it to developers@tanda.co**!

-Tanda Code Challenges
+Tanda & Workforce.com Code Challenges
 =================================

-Welcome to the Tanda Code Challenges!
+Welcome to our Code Challenges!
 If you've been sent this link, it's because we are keen to see your programming or design skills in action.
-(If you've stumbled across this repo, we're also keen to see your skills in action - feel free to have a go at the challenges!)
+(If you've stumbled across this repo, we're also keen to see your skills in action - have a go at a challenges!)

-Each challenge will have more information about how to complete the challenge, and how to submit them when you're done.
+Each challenge will have more information about how to complete it, and how to submit when you're done.
 If you get stuck at any stage, please ask!
-If you've been chatting to someone from Tanda, email them back, otherwise just send an email to developers@tanda.co and we'll be happy to help you out.
+If you've been chatting to someone from our team, email them back, otherwise just send an email to developers@tanda.co and we'll be happy to help you out.

-By the way, if you find any bugs or things you think could be improved in these challenges, please submit a pull request :)
+By the way, if you find any bugs or things you think could be improved in these challenges, make a pull request :)

 ## Why does this exist?